covalenthq/goldrush-kit/README.md

 ## Ready-to-go example

 Here's a full example that you can copy-paste to get started.
-If you're using `next.js`, make sure you have `use client;` at the top of the file to disable Next's server component modules.
+If you're using `next.js` versions `^13.0` and are using `app` router, make sure you have `use client;` at the top of the file to disable Next's server component modules.

 ```tsx
 // 'use client';